 The campus holds an Air Agency Certificate to offer Part 141 training.
-Air Agency Certificate #DF2S766K
+Air Agency Certificate #DF2S766K Part 141 includes the Aviation Flight program only.

 Additional Approvals

 U. S. Department of Education for participation in the Federal Student Aid Program.
 The institution participates in federal and state financial aid programs, and all consumer information that is required to be disclosed to students pursuant to federal and state financial aid programs is provided in the appendix of this catalog, on the website under "Consumer Information", and via email distribution as required.